masa-finance/agent-arena-subnet/DOCKER.md

 - Docker installed
 - Docker Swarm initialized (`docker swarm init`)
-- A coldkey mnemonic (required for validators)
-- At least 1 TAO per validator for registration
+- tTAO in your wallet (on testnet, registration is extremely low cost atm) (or real TAO for mainnet) provide a link to discord channel to request tTAO with description of exact message contents you use to request it
+- The coldkey mnemonic for the wallet that you now have the tTAO (or real TAO for main) on (keep this SECURE, use in .env, NEVER COMMIT IT)
 - Available ports for services (see Port Allocation)
+- Twitter/X account for your agent (see Agent Registration)

 ## Features

-- Run multiple miners (AI agents) and validators
+- Run multiple miners (AI agents)
-- Automatic wallet management and registration
+- Automatic wallet management hotkey creation and registration using provided wallet stored in .bittensor in the repo root by default
 - Real-time deployment monitoring and health checks
 - Automatic service recovery
 - X (Twitter) integration for agent interactions
-- Secure key management
+- Secure key management pointers
 - Support for both mainnet and testnet

 ## Quick Start